chris-short/chrisshort.net/content/post/verify-ashleymcnamara/index.md

 ## Low Hanging Fruit

-But, there are pieces of low hanging fruit the [Twitter verified account program](https://help.twitter.com/en/managing-your-account/twitter-verified-accounts) program could benefit from harvesting.
+But, there are pieces of low hanging fruit the [Twitter verified account program](https://help.twitter.com/en/managing-your-account/twitter-verified-accounts) could benefit from harvesting.
 The official answer from Twitter is, "[O]ur verified account program is currently on hold."
 However, despite "[holding off on fixing verification policy to focus on election integrity](https://techcrunch.com/2018/07/17/twitter-is-holding-off-on-fixing-verification-policy-to-focus-on-election-integrity/)" some [accounts are getting verified](https://slate.com/technology/2018/05/you-cant-get-verified-on-twitter-anymore-but-serena-williams-baby-can.html).

 {{< mc >}}